-- 2.4.1.1 Soil nutrient testing to 75 mm depth shall be carried out six monthly for the first 12 months from establishment by a recognised soil testing service provider.
+- 2.4.1.1 Soil nutrient testing to 75 mm depth shall be carried out at 6 months and 12 months following establishment at the turf farm and PSG.
+On each sampling occasion, one sample from each turf facility shall be taken for testing by a recognised soil testing service provider.
+Two samples from the PSG will be collected for the soil test in a 12-months period.
 The Head of Turf Operations shall modify the nutrient programme of maintenance fertilising based on the results of the soil tests and from specialist advice given by the Turf Expert and reviewed by the Turf Specialist.
-Results of each soil test shall be recorded and stored for future reference. - 2.4.1.2 Fertiliser requirements shall be planned and agreed with a "Fertiliser Advisers Certification and Training Scheme (FACTS) qualified" adviser who has completed training on turf nutrient planning.
+Results of each soil test shall be recorded and stored for future reference.
+The organisation chart of the personnel is shown in Appendix 2.2. - 2.4.1.2 Fertiliser requirements shall be planned and agreed with a "Fertiliser Advisers Certification and Training Scheme (FACTS) qualified" adviser who has completed training on turf nutrient planning.
 As a guideline for interpretation of soil test results using the base cation saturation ratio method (Carrow et al. 2001), the following nutrient and pH levels are recommended in order to enable planning of appropriate quantities of fertiliser application (excluding nitrogen for which there is no appropriate soil test):